alastairbulloch/wordlepy/README.md

 Thanks to Matthew Reagan https://github.com/matthewreagan/WebstersEnglishDictionary for his JSON version of the Guttenberg Project's Webster's Unabridged English Dictionary!
 The original project can be found here: https://github.com/matthewreagan/WebstersEnglishDictionary

+The dictionary file provided by this project is covered by a separate licence

 Thanks to Peter Coles https://github.com/mrcoles for his list of good starting words!
 His interesting blog on the subject can be found here: https://mrcoles.com/best-wordle-starting-word/